lavinir/npm-geoaccesslists/README.md

 * `--allowed-countries`: A comma-separated list of country codes to allow (required)
 * `--ip-list-file`: The path to the CSV file containing the IP location data (optional, if not provided, data will be fetched from db-ip.com)

+### Updates
+Each time you run the script without specifying an IP List file, it will attempt to fetch the latest one (from the current month).
+You can use an automation (Cron Job) to have this run once a month and make sure your access rule is running with the most updated IPs

 ## Output

 The script will output the number of filtered entries and a success message if the access rules were added successfully.
 Any errors encountered during the process will be printed to the console.